Quick breakfast ideas for busy people

 Eggs are versatile, so there are a number of recipes you could make each morning of the week.
 Scrambling eggs in a knob of butter is a quick way to cook eggs, and they can even be cooked in the microwave.
 You could also boil an egg in the morning, or even boil it the night before and eat it cold the next day.
 All of these options are a quick and easy way to make sure you have a good breakfast.

 Not only is making porridge simple, it’s also very filling and will keep you going for the morning.
-You can also add whatever fruit you like, use whatever milk you want, and play around with other ways of adding flavour. and you can make it with any type of milk that you like.
+You can also add whatever fruit and toppings you like, use water or whatever milk you want, and play around with other ways of adding flavour.
 Get started with this basic porridge recipe.

 Muesli is something you can prepare in advance which can last you for a number of weeks.
 All you need to do is mix all the ingredients together and store in an airtight jar.